oasis-tcs/openc2-oc2ls/oc2ls.md

 ## 3.2 Message

-This language specification and one or more Actuator profiles define the content of Commands and Responses, while transfer specifications define the on-the-wire format of a Message over specific secure transport protocols.
+This language specification and one or more Actuator Profiles define the content of Commands and Responses, while transfer specifications define the on-the-wire format of a Message over specific secure transport protocols.
 Transfer specifications are agnostic with regard to content, and content is agnostic with